The times are urgent; let us slow down.

 Potash Hill, Vermont

-Interested in living in contemplative community?
+Interested in learning in contemplative community?

 Get updates on the Spring ‘26 Contemplative Semester!

-• Feel secure & balanced inside yourself
+• Find presence, ease & balance inside yourself

-“I learned in ways that I did not imagine that I would.
+• "I learned in ways that I did not imagine that I would.
 I learned that life can be a practice.
 There is a way to relate to my life from a balanced place, which is amazing to actually try out.
-I didn't expect how much I would actually embody and learn practices in my daily life.”
+I didn't expect how much I would actually embody and learn practices in my daily life."

-Josie, CS ‘24 Alum
+Josie, 21 - CS ‘24 alum

-What is the Contemplative Semester?
+What is the Contemplative Semester (CS)?

 CS is a 3-month immersion in Contemplative Wisdom, Community Living and Earth Connection for 18-25 year olds.